BBC Radio 1 Live in Concert (Hawkwind album)

-In March 2010, EMI re-issued the concert as Hawkwind: At the BBC – 1972 as a double CD; the first CD containing the original Windsong version, the second CD containing the version BBC uses for broadcast.
-The first CD also includes the studio session recorded for the Johnnie Walker show in August 1972, with performances of "Silver Machine" and "Brainstorm".
+In March 2010, EMI reissued the concert as Hawkwind: At the BBC – 1972 as a double CD.
+The first CD contains the original version released by Windsong, along with a studio session recorded for the Johnnie Walker show in August 1972, with performances of "Silver Machine" and "Brainstorm".
+The second CD contains the version used by the BBC for broadcast.

+This recording is still regularly aired by BBC Radio 6 Music on the Live at Midnight slot.